jondentonschneider/jondentonschneider.github.io/_pages/about.md

 </p>

 <p>
 My research is in development economics and economic history with a focus on human capital&mdash;especially health&mdash;in Sub-Saharan Africa and Latin America.
 In my <a href="https://jondentonschneider.com/files/denton-schneider_institutions_hiv.pdf">job market paper</a>, I show how colonial institutions shaped the HIV epidemic in Mozambique through their lasting impacts on marriage and dating markets.
-In <a href="https://jondentonschneider.com/research">my other dissertation chapters</a>, I examine the effects of infectious disease eradication in childhood on young women's HIV prevalence in Zimbabwe and on adult income, labor productivity, and public finances in Brazil.
+In <a href="https://jondentonschneider.com/research">my other work</a>, I examine the effects of infectious disease eradication in childhood on young women's HIV prevalence in Zimbabwe and on adult income, labor productivity, and public finances in Brazil.
 </p>

 <p>